IISAS/DDNS-probe/README.md

 The probes will try to update IP address of the probe hostname to actual IP address of Nagios server.
-The probe hostname must be registered in the Dynamic DNS server in advance, and the corresponding secret for the hostname must be provided via command-line option together with the hostname
+The probe hostname must be registered in the Dynamic DNS server in advance, and the corresponding secret for the hostname must be provided via command-line option together with the hostname.

 If the Dynamic DNS service is working, the probe will give one of the following messages and finish with exit code 0 (OK):

-- OK - IP address not changed (in the case previous  IP address is the same as updated)
+- OK - IP address not changed (in the case previous  IP address is the same as updated),

-- OK - IP address successfully updated
+- OK - IP address successfully updated,

-- OK - Server is working but updating IP fails due bad authentication (mostly bad secret)
+- OK - Server is working but updating IP fails due bad authentication (mostly bad secret).

 If the Dynamic DNS service is unreachable, the probe will give one of the following messages and finish with exit code 2 (CRITICAL):

 - CRITICAL - Server unreachable.
 Return code : $return_code (in the case
-service is down)
+service is down),

 - CRITICAL - DNS error.
-Return code : $return_code (in the case of wrong server name or DNS error)
+Return code : $return_code (in the case of wrong server name or DNS error).

 Other errors, if exist, are classified as UNKNOWN and will be classified later when more details of the probe tests are obtained and analyzed.